Khalil Greene: Mental health

 Greene took several weeks off during May and June 2009, after it was revealed that he was cutting himself in mental anguish (revealed to be social anxiety disorder) due to a slow start for the Cardinals, hitting .197 with only three home runs at the time.
 He returned to the Cards lineup on June 19 at the Kansas City Royals.
 Playing third base for the first time since college, he went 2-for-2 with a double, a solo home run and a walk, eventually being substituted after fouling a ball off his foot.
 Following a 1-for-17 stretch over five games, Greene was placed back on the disabled list with social anxiety disorder on June 29.

 Texas Rangers

 Greene filed for free agency for the 2010 season, and signed with the Texas Rangers.
 On February 22, 2010, he announced that he had been suffering another episode of social anxiety disorder, and that he would not be reporting to Rangers spring training.
 On February 25, the Rangers voided Greene's contract.

 Other interests

-Khalil Greene writes hip-hop lyrics in his spare time and adds them to music.
-Greene was raised by his father, James, a woodworker, and mother, Janet, a schoolteacher, in the Baháʼí Faith.
-He has said his faith helped his athletic performance mentally.
+Greene writes hip-hop lyrics in his spare time and adds them to music.